8 Marketing Trends to Know in the New Year

 2. Social media marketing

-Keep building relationships with your social media followers, and when they do make the leap to direct social shopping, they’ll be more likely to buy from you.
+Keep building relationships with your social media followers and they’ll be more likely to buy from you.

 Few users shop for retail products via voice—you can’t see or compare products through a smart speaker.
 But voice search will become an important way for prospective customers to locate your store or find out what deals and products you offer.